OctopusDeploy/OctoProduct/chapter2/chapter2.md

 * Checking that a directory has been populated with some files.
 * Querying the infrastructure layer to ensure the expected resources were created.

-Integration tests be performed as part of a deployment as well as during the build.
+Integration tests can be performed as part of a deployment as well as during the build.
 Some of the components being verified may be test doubles included as part of the deployment, or the tests may verify two or more live component instances.
-Integration tests validate that multiple components are interacting as you expect, and like smoke tests, implement the minimum interaction required to verify the components work as expected.
+Integration tests validate that multiple components are interacting as you expect, and like smoke tests, implement the minimum interaction required to get a result.
 Some examples include:

 * Logging into a web application to verify that it can interact with an authentication provider.
 * Querying an API for results from a database to ensure that the database is accessible via a service.